SHihozs/SHihozs/README.md

 ### 👨🏻‍💻 About Me

-💻 I'm a senior in computer engineering student from Mahidol University, Thailand.\
+💻 I'm a senior student in computer engineering student from Mahidol University, Thailand.\
 🌟 I'm seeking an internship position in the field of Quality Assurance Engineer.\
 💖 I like to spend my time in improve my skills, Additionally reading📖, gaming🎮 and travelling 🧳.